Rent control: United States

-and in Los Angeles in 2014, 80% of multifamily units were rent controlled.
+in the District of Columbia in 2014, just over 50% of rental units were rent-controlled, (Note: Weiner 2014: "According to the Department of Housing and Community Development, D.C. had about 79,000 rent-controlled units in 2011, out of 120,000 to 145,000 total rental units.
+This year, the Urban Institute estimates, 90,700 units in the city are potentially subject to rent control (there are a few exemptions that could reduce the number slightly), out of 177,600 total rental units.") in San Francisco, as of 2014, about 75% of all rental units were rent-controlled, (Note: Cutler 2014: "First off, understand the math of the region.
+San Francisco has a roughly thirty-five percent homeownership rate.
+Then 172,000 units of the city's 376,940 housing units are under rent control.
+(That's about 75 percent of the city's rental stock.)") and in Los Angeles in 2014, 80% of multifamily units were rent controlled.
+(Note: Bergman 2014: "Eighty percent of the 880,581 multifamily units in the city of Los Angeles are covered by rent control, according to the Los Angeles Housing and Community Investment Department.")

 In 2019 California passed a statewide rent cap for the next 10 years which limits yearly rent increases to 5% plus regional inflation.

 In 2019 Oregon's legislature passed a bill which made the state the first in the nation to adopt a state-wide rent control policy.
 This law limits annual rent increases to inflation plus 7 percent, includes vacancy decontrol (market rate between tenancies), exempts new construction for 15 years, and maintains the state ban on local rent control policies (state level preemption).